CSharpM7/banjo-moveset/README.md

 ## Breegull Blaster (Neutral Special Stance)
 Eggs no longer decay from spamming (they still deal less damage than Megaman pellets), and the FAF from cancelling is now sooner.
-When inputting a smash attack during this stance, you will now perform a (angled) side tilt.
+When inputting a smash attack during this stance, you will now perform an (angled) side tilt.
 This also removes Smash Turnaround Cancels, and by extension, TAS Shot

 Advantages:
 - Can launch opponents away during stance